Opportunities in Energy Data Science

 Exploration and Discovery

-First, of course, you need to determine where to look for new oil or gas fields.
+So you’ve got 2D, 3D, 4D seismic monitoring data points.
+First, you may determine where to look for new oil or gas fields.
 You may even notice potentially productive areas via seismic trace signatures right in your current fields.

-This analysis can help you estimate how much oil or gas is left to be extracted.
-It all comes down to data: a well’s historical production along with local drilling, weather and environmental data (e.g., ocean currents for offshore rigs).
+Once you’ve made your discovery, you’ll likely need to assess the likelihood that it will be profitable.
+Data can help: a well’s historical production along with local drilling, weather and environmental data (e.g., ocean currents for offshore rigs).
 The result is a much clearer picture of what you have to work with.

 Digital Oilfields

 Imagine an oilfield where every single piece of equipment was relaying a constant stream of data back to headquarters.
 Smart rigs would inform operators so they can maintain production flows.
 Sensors would alert workers about wells in need of repairs.
-Compressors would warn staff when they’re in danger of overloading.
+Compressors would warn staff when they’re in danger of overloading.Think it’s a bit sci-fi?
+Wrong.
+It’s already been happening for several years.

 Think it’s a bit sci-fi?
 Wrong.
 It’s already happening.
-Chevron calls it the “i-field,” BP the “Field of the Future,” and Royal Dutch Shell a “Smart Field.”
+Chevron calls it the “i-field”, BP the “Field of the Future”, and Royal Dutch Shell a “Smart Field.”
 Many simply call it the digital oilfield.

-By combining sensor information (e.g., pressure, temperature, volume, shock and vibration data) with real-time data analytics and high-speed international communications, oil companies can every step of the production process – from initial extraction to daily maintenance.
+By combining sensor information (e.g., pressure, temperature, volume, shock and vibration data) with real-time data analytics and high-speed international communications, oil companies can monitor every step of the production process – from initial extraction to daily maintenance.

 The aim is to squeeze every last drop of black gold from their investment.
-Citing industry estimates, Chevron has suggested that it could generate 8% higher production rates and 6% higher recovery rates from a “fully optimized” digital oilfield.

 Accident Prevention

-As anyone who has lived through Deepwater Horizon, Exxon Valdez or Fukushima will tell you, failures can cost lives.
 The hope is that energy data science can help to stop disasters before they happen.

 Sensors help companies monitor the life cycle of each component and catch problems early:

-- Are pressure and temperature surging?
+• Are pressure and temperature surging?
 Enact safety measures.

-- Is drilling about to shatter a fragile environmental barrier?
+• Is drilling about to shatter a fragile environmental barrier?
 Shut it down.

-- Will a key piece of equipment need new parts soon?
+• Will a key piece of equipment need new parts soon?
 Have them ready and waiting.

 It also goes beyond sensors.
 Data can be harvested from weather forecasts, geologic surveys, maintenance reports, video feeds – you name it – to detect unusual patterns, identify red-light situations and create a clearer picture of risk.

-- Are keywords like “leakage” or “vibration” clustering in a single area?
+• Are keywords like “leakage” or “vibration” clustering in a single area?
 Zero in on the problem.

-- Have algorithms detected a security breach overseas?
+• Have algorithms detected a security breach overseas?
 Locate the culprit.

 In an industry where millions can be affected by a single mistake, these steps aren’t optional.
-They’re mandatory.

 Clean Energy